 Aller Wood begins just uphill from Aller village, extending north about one mile before merging with Beer Wood; this continues north for another mile, in two sections, divided by a narrow open corridor through which runs Turnhill Road, named after Turn Hill, a protruding section of the elevated ground.
 The nature reserve track (Wood Lane) links this road with Aller, while the northern section of Beer Wood, on the other side of the road, is reached by a narrower path, even less used.
 A viewpoint on a small (1.25 acre), treeless part of Turn Hill is owned by the National Trust, and accessed from a layby on Turnhill Road, opposite the start of the track into the nature reserve.
 The alternative start point is in Aller, at the south end of this track, which meets the A372 in the town centre - from the main road, the lane passes a few houses, becomes unpaved, climbs the hill and enters the woods.

-The north end of the path across the reserve parallels Wood Lane, up to a group of farm buildings (Nettlebed Cottage), then joins the old track, now closed to vehicles.
+From the northern access point, the southbound path into the main section of the reserve first parallels Wood Lane, up to a group of farm buildings (Nettlebed Cottage), then joins the old track, now closed to vehicles.
 The scenery is little-changing for the whole distance, passing through typical mixed deciduous forest, of pedunculate oak, ash, wych elm, hazel, wild service tree and small-leaved lime.
 Most borders Breech Wood to the east, and the majority of this is part of the Langport Firing Range, fenced off and marked with many warning notices.
 About halfway along, the path curves around a minor valley and across a promontory but otherwise the route is fairly straight.
+To the south, the track emerges from Aller Wood, runs between two fields then descends to the end of a paved, dead-end lane, which meets Beer Road on the north side of the village.